 Previous Visioning Exercises (please see Background Information Section below) conducted in 2013 and 2015 concluded with the primary request from citizens being lit and turfed sports fields.
 Secondary uses preferred by the community include sports courts (pickleball, tennis, basketball), picnic shelters, trails, and a new accessible playground.

-MASTER PLAN ALTERNATIVES
+INITIAL MASTER PLAN ALTERNATIVES